nstrands/nstrands.github.io/_pages/cv.md

 Responsible for the design, production and maintenance of all Rutgers University Department of Marine and Coastal Sciences and Mid-Atlantic Regional Association of Coastal Ocean Observing Systems websites.
 Responsibilities include:

 * Led HTML, CSS, and JavaScript development for departmental websites.
-* Maintained and designed content management systems including Joomla, Drupal, and WordPress.
+* Maintained and designed 30+ websites leveraging content management systems including Joomla, Drupal, and WordPress.
 * Managed website content updates including news stories, publications, and status reports.
 * Redesigned the MARACOOS regional website per directives from the Board of Directors.
 * Migrated legacy websites and plugins from Drupal 6 to the latest releases.